-- Operating income (loss) and income (loss) before income taxes were reduced by \$1,702 million for Corporate due to the remeasurement of our contingent consideration liability to fair value in conjunction with the fairlife acquisition.
-Refer to Note 17. - Operating income (loss) and income (loss) before income taxes were reduced by \$165 million for Corporate due to the Company's productivity and reinvestment program.
-Operating income (loss) and income (loss) before income taxes were increased by \$1 million for North America due to the refinement of previously established accruals related to the Company's productivity and reinvestment program.
-Refer to Note 19. - Operating income (loss) and income (loss) before income taxes were reduced by \$35 million for Asia Pacific due to the discontinuation of certain manufacturing operations. - Operating income (loss) and income (loss) before income taxes were reduced by \$27 million for North America due to the restructuring of our North America operating unit.
-Refer to Note 19. - Operating income (loss) and income (loss) before income taxes for North America were reduced by \$18 million and \$50 million, respectively, due to the restructuring of our manufacturing operations in the United States. - Operating income (loss) and income (loss) before income taxes were reduced by \$15 million for Corporate related to our acquisition of BodyArmor.
-Refer to Note 18. - Operating income (loss) and income (loss) before income taxes were reduced by \$8 million for Corporate related to tax litigation expense.
-Refer to Note 12. - Income (loss) before income taxes was increased by \$439 million for Corporate due to the refranchising of our bottling operations in Vietnam.
-Refer to Note 2. - Income (loss) before income taxes was increased by \$289 million for Corporate due to realized and unrealized gains and losses on equity securities and trading debt securities as well as realized gains and losses on available-for-sale debt securities.
-Refer to Note 4. - Income (loss) before income taxes was increased by \$94 million for Corporate related to the sale of our ownership interests in our equity method investees in Indonesia and Pakistan.
-Refer to Note 2. - Income (loss) before income taxes was reduced by \$146 million for Asia Pacific, \$7 million for Bottling Investments, \$5 million for Latin America and \$1 million for Corporate due to the Company's proportionate share of significant operating and nonoperating items recorded by certain of our equity method investees. - Income (loss) before income taxes was reduced by \$67 million for Corporate due to pension and other postretirement benefit plan settlement charges.
-Refer to Note 14. - Income (loss) before income taxes was reduced by \$39 million for Latin America due to an other-than-temporary impairment charge related to an equity method investee.
-Refer to Note 17.
+- Operating income (loss) was reduced by \$1,702 million for Corporate due to the remeasurement of our contingent consideration liability to fair value in conjunction with the fairlife acquisition.
+Refer to Note 17. - Operating income (loss) was reduced by \$165 million for Corporate due to the Company's productivity and reinvestment program.
+Operating income (loss) was increased by \$1 million for North America due to the refinement of previously established accruals related to the Company's productivity and reinvestment program.
+Refer to Note 19. - Operating income (loss) was reduced by \$35 million for Asia Pacific due to the discontinuation of certain manufacturing operations.

+- Operating income (loss) was reduced by \$27 million for North America due to the restructuring of our North America operating unit.
+Refer to Note 19. - Operating income (loss) was reduced by \$18 million for North America due to the restructuring of our manufacturing operations in the United States. - Operating income (loss) was reduced by \$15 million for Corporate due to charges related to our acquisition of BodyArmor.
+Refer to Note 18. - Operating income (loss) was reduced by \$8 million for Corporate related to tax litigation expense.
+Refer to Note 12.